 Table 4 reports the median fractions (across 2000 bootstrap replications) of the forecast-error variance attributed to monetary policy and neo-Fisherian shocks at various horizons.
+The neo-

-The neo-Fisherian shock turns out to be important in explaining movements in the nominal interest at any given horizon, with a contribution that amounts to roughly 40 percent at the one-quarter horizon but that keeps increasing with the horizon.
-The monetary policy shock explains essentially the remainder of the forecast-error variance of the nominal interest rate, but its contribution dwindles as the horizon increases.
-The neo-Fisherian shock also proves to be the main driver of movements in inflation, accounting for more than 57 percent of its conditional variance at the one-quarter horizon and roughly 68 percent at business-cycle frequencies.
-In contrast, the contribution of the monetary policy shock to the conditional variance of inflation never exceeds 10 percent at any given horizon.
-Finally, the neo-Fisherian shock does not seems to play a major role in driving fluctuations in aggregate output, though it still accounts for more than 10 percent of its conditional variance at business-cycle frequencies.
-Overall, these results indicate that the neo-Fisherian shock is the principal source of fluctuations in nominal variables, while being responsible for a non-negligible fraction of output variability.
+Fisherian shock turns out to be a dominant driver of movements in the nominal interest at any given horizon, with a contribution that reaches 42 percent at the one-quarter horizon and that exceeds 80 percent at long horizons.
+The monetary policy shock is equally important in accounting for the forecast-error variance of the nominal interest rate at the one-quarter horizon, but its contribution dwindles as the horizon increases.
+The neo-Fisherian shock also proves to be important in explaining movements in inflation, accounting for more than 46 percent of its conditional variance at the one-quarter horizon and roughly 60 percent at business-cycle frequencies and at long horizons.
+In contrast, the contribution of the monetary policy shock to the conditional variance of inflation never exceeds 15 percent at any given horizon.
+Finally, the neo-Fisherian shock is found to explain roughly 30 percent of the forecast-error variance of aggregate output at the one-quarter horizon, but this fraction drops below 15 percent at business-cycle frequencies and falls to 11 percent at long horizons.
+Overall, these results indicate that the neo-Fisherian shock is the main source of fluctuations in nominal variables, while being responsible for a non-negligible fraction of output variability.